Assessment of Learning

-- Deficit Model of the Learner – the perspective that the learner is lacking in some manner, whether falling short in getting some thing (see Acquisition Metaphor) and/or falling short of some getting some where (see Attainment Metaphor).
-To major categories of deficit are:
+- Deficit Model of the Learner – the perspective that the learner is lacking in some manner, whether falling short in getting some thing (see Acquisition Metaphor) and/or falling short of some getting some where (see Path-Following Metaphor).
+Two major categories of deficit are:

 - Behaviorial Deficit – failing to meet expected age-indexed behaviors

 - Cognitive Deficit – performing below age-indexed expectations on mentally based tasks, as measured by standardized assessments

 - Assessment and evaluation are about determining/assigning worth (of/to that thing).

 Knowledge is a fluid → Learning is soaking up the fluid → Assessment is a measure of the learner’s capacity (to hold that fluid).

 Knowledge is out there → Learning is internalizing → Assessment rates the accuracy of internalized representations.

 Knowledge is a goal → Learning is progressing toward (and ultimately attaining) that goal → Assessment tracks achieved goals and progress toward other goals.

 Knowledge is organism’s repertoire of behavior → Learning is change in behavior due to environmental influences → Assessment measures the effectiveness of rewards/punishments.